On the Visibility of Alternating +Achiral Knots: Summary

 \section{Summary}

-We summarize some of the main results proved in the paper which are concerned about the visibility of the +achirality of alternating knots in function of the order of +achiraity which equal to $2^{\lambda}$ with $\lambda \geq 1$. \\ For any exponent $\lambda \geq 1$, there exist +achiral knots (see Section 8). \\
+We summarize some of the main results proved in the paper which are related to the visibility of the +achirality of alternating knots according to the order of +achiraity which is equal to $2^{\lambda}$ with $\lambda \geq 1$.
+For any exponent $\lambda \geq 1$, there exist +achiral knots (see \S 7.3).

-In this case the knot has no invariant Haseman circle.
-Theorem 3.2 implies the existence of an invariant jewel and as every orbit is generic (Section 5.2) after some flypes if necessarily, we can obtain an achiral minimal projection.